 I’ve always used a 1200px wide by 900px tall image, and I make a Canva Post template for each of the businesses that I work with using their brand guidelines.

-Top Tip: Use my Canva template guide for GBP Posts to make it easy to create great-looking Posts!
+Top Tip: Use my Canva template guide for GBP Posts to easily create great-looking Posts!

 If your image for your Google Business Profile Post is too small, you’ll get this message while posting: